VJakoby/PRS/README.md

-# 🔎 ENGRAM-Indexer
+# 🔎 ENGRAM-kb-indexer
-> **Knowledge base indexer** - A fast local tool for searching indexed pages, in this case pentesting documentation, both online and local.
+> A fast local tool for searching indexed pages, in this case pentesting documentation, both online and local.

 ## Why?
 Technical documentation can be fragmented between Remote Public Docs (Web) and local documentation (Markdown).